 Alcohol and drug dependency are regarded as diseases with multiple causation, which may involve emotional, physiological, environmental and maladaptive factors.
 Our program is an outpatient program for the rehabilitation and reunification of chemically abusive or dependent participants and their families.
 We offer Outpatient Substance Abuse services to youth participants.
 The primary purpose of the treatment program is to provide an intensive outpatient, structured program designed to treat chemical abuse and dependency with the goal of promoting coping skills to manage substance abuse symptoms and behaviors.
 All services are person-centered with a focus on the participant assisting with the development of the treatment goals based on the individual’s needs, strengths and abilities.
 Both group and individual substance abuse therapy utilizes evidence-based models for education and treatment.
 Services take place at the Options for Independence Houma location at: 8326 Main Street Building #3, Houma, Louisiana 60363 and are funded through (Medicaid) and on a private pay basis.

-The substance abuse program includes:
+The Behavioral Health program includes:

 - Substance Abuse Assessment for youth and adolescents